rabbithay/habiTracker/README.md

 ## Features

 - [x] register and login on the website
+- [x] login persistence
+- [x] log out by clicking on the icon
 - [x] see the list of your registered habits
 - [x] create a new habit and choose the days of the week it will be repeated
 - [x] erase a habit
 - [x] see today's habits
 - [x] mark today's habit as completed or not completed
 - [x] see the progress of the habits of the day in the progress bar
-- [] view the habit history of other days in calendar format
+- [ ] view the habit history of other days in calendar format

 ## How to run